ossobv/gocollect/README.rst

 Doing now:

 - [server] Network whitelist.
 - [server] Consolidate Jelle-code, RabbitMQ-code into this repo.
-- [server] Replace absolute symlinks with relative ones in the file store.
+Partially completed by moving the rmq2file here.

 Not doing now: